 8 Steps Yang Style Tai Chi

-Yang Style is the most popular Tai Chi style, developed by Yang Lu-chan during mid 1800’s.
 International Wushu Federation (IWUF) has developed the 8 steps form by bringing together the relatively easier movements of Yang Style.
 It can easily be learned at any age and takes only a few minutes to do the 8 movements.
 Therefore it’s an ideal exercise for beginners and for those with busy schedules.
+This is the form that you learn in Tai Chi Basics training.

 16 Steps Yang Style Tai Chi

-Again developed by IWUF for beginners, 16 Steps is the next step for students to develop their knowledge and skills.
+Again developed by IWUF for beginners, 16 Steps is the next form for students to develop their knowledge and skills.
 Most of the movements can be learned and applied with ease.
-You can feel the wide, expansive and circular movements of the Yang Style better in 16 Steps Tai Chi
+You can feel the wide, expansive and circular movements of the Yang Style better in 16 Steps Tai Chi.
+This is the form we practice in Tai Chi Mechanics.

 24 Steps Yang Style Tai Chi

-In 1956, Chinese Sports Committee created a simplified form of Taijiquan based on the traditional Yang style Tai Chi with the aim to promote an effective health exercise that can be practiced by the majority of the general public.
+Is developed by Li Tian Ji in 1956, who was appointed by Chinese Sports Committee to create a simplified form of Taijiquan based on the traditional Yang style Tai Chi with the aim to promote an effective health exercise that can be practiced by the majority of the general public.
 The resulting 24 Steps Yang Style Tai Chi movements take about 6 minutes to perform and train the students on most of the essential elements of Taijiquan.
 It is also known as Beijing Form or Simplified Form and is the most popular Tai Chi form all over the world.
 It takes more time and dedication to learn compared to the 8 & 16 Step forms but still can be learned and practised by beginners.
+This is the form that you learn in Tai Chi Dynamics training.

 42 Steps Combined Styles Tai Chi

 42 Steps Combined Tai Chi Form (or Competition Form) is the standard Wushu competition form which combines movements from the 4 traditional Taijiquan styles: Yang, Chen, Wu, and Sun.
-It was created in 1989 by Professors Men Hui Feng from The Beijing Sport Institute and Li De Yin from the People’s University for the Chinese Sports Committee who were asked by the Chinese Sports Committee to form a standard competition form.
+It was created in 1989 by Professor Li Deyin from the People’s University and Professor Men Hui Feng from The Beijing Sport Institute who were asked by the Chinese Sports Committee to form a standard competition form.

-At the 11th Asian Games of 1990, Wushu (Martial Arts) was included as an item for competition for the first time with the 42 Form being chosen to represent T’ai chi.
+At the 11th Asian Games of 1990, Wushu (Martial Arts) was included as an item for competition for the first time with the 42 Form being chosen to represent Tai Chi.
+The chief judge of this competition was Professor Li Deyin as the developer of the form.

-It is a very effective health exercise because it improves felxibility, power and coordination.
-42 Steps is more dynamic and powerful compared to 8, 16 and 24 Steps and therefore not recommended for absolute beginners.
+Sometimes also called 42 Steps Competition Form Tai Chi, it is a very effective health exercise because it improves flexibility, power and coordination.
+42 Steps is more dynamic and powerful compared to 8, 16 and 24 Steps.

 Pushing hands (Tui Shou) is a two-person training that improves reflex, sensitivity, timing, coordination, balance, positioning and physical condition.
-It undos the natural instinct to resist force with force, teaching the body to yield to force and redirect it.
-By pushing hands students learn how to respond to external stimuli using techniques from the Tai Chi forms and develop “listening power”, the sensitivity to feel the direction and strength of a partner’s intention.
+It replaces the natural instinct to resist force with force with yielding and redirecting .
+You learn how to respond to external stimuli using techniques from the Tai Chi forms and develop “listening power”, the sensitivity to feel the direction and strength of a partner’s intention.

 Check the EVENTS to see Tai Chi classes in Cyprus and Turkey.